dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 native code for a method are unusual in many ways; we discuss this further below.

+For more detail on the OSR design, see the References section.

 ### Tiered Compilation

 OSR is built on top of Tiered Compilation, which we briefly recap.